 As part of the reorganisation of the employment disputes resolution bodies under the Workplace Relations Act 2015 a two-tier adjudication system has replaced the original system.
 The reorganised system consists of the Workplace Relations Commission as the first instance body and the Labour Court as the appellate body.
 These two bodies now adjudicate on all employment disputes, whether disputes of rights or interests.
 Vesting day for the reorganised system was 1st October 2015.

-During 2020 the Tribunal listed cases for hearing but due to COVID 19 restrictions hearings in a physical setting could not proceed.
-However, a small number of cases were formally finalised during 2020 and now only 15 legacy cases remain to be concluded by the Tribunal.
+During 2022 the Tribunal disposed of 7 case files and now only 7 legacy case files remain to be concluded.
 Once these remaining legacy cases are finalised, the Tribunal will be formally dissolved.